How to eliminate content chaos in 4 steps.

 The good news is that the right content governance strategy can easily solve the challenges of content chaos.
 And when you approach content governance in a systematic way, it can provide a framework that sets you up for ongoing content success.

-To help get you started, we’ve broken content governance into four actionable steps.
+To help get you started, we’ve developed this four-step content governance action plan.

 Step 1: Capture and digitize your content strategy.

 A sound content strategy establishes a set of goals, policies, processes, and metrics for your content.
 It answers questions like:

 - Who is your content meant for?

 - Does it include the topics they care about?

 - What actions do you want the people who read it to take?

 - How will you know if the content works?

 - What brand messages need to be part of the story?